Prezent/doctrine-translatable/doc/getting-started.md

 [prezent/doctrine-translatable-bundle](https://github.com/Prezent/doctrine-translatable-bundle/blob/master/Resources/doc/index.md)
 which does this for you.

 First, create the listener instance.
-It needs a metadata factory in order to read the custom annotations.
+It needs a metadata factory in order to read the custom attributes.
 There is a `DoctrineAdapter` that can automatically create the correct drivers based on your Doctrine configuration.

 ```php